-It doesn’t usually occur to me to look back on the year and summarize, but as I was updating my Ravelry project list I started scrolling to see what I’d completed and how that compared with 2014.
+It doesn’t usually occur to me to look back on the year in fiber and summarize, but as I was updating my Ravelry project list I started scrolling to see what I’d completed and how that compared with 2014.
 Given that this was a crazy year (UK travel for training; Rick’s broken foot, surgery, and recovery; starting the new business), I was surprised by the output I’d managed.

 By the end of the year I will have completed 17 projects, comprising: